Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Code-completion.md

 * Automatic insertion of braces of first required parameter
 * Typing `}` at closing brace skips over it, same for `$..$`

+Some of this basic code completion can be disabled in <ui-path>Settings | Languages & Frameworks | TeXiFy</ui-path>.

 See the [IntelliJ documentation about Code Completion](https://www.jetbrains.com/help/idea/auto-completing-code.html).

 TeXiFy supports autocomplete of labels, all commands from installed LaTeX packages, user defined commands, and (user defined) environments.